bartala/disease_gene/README.md

   * Create positive and negative training examples: `pos_neg_edges.csv`.

+`GDPS.R`
-`GDPS.R` calculates the Gene-Disease prioritization score (GDPS) using the gene-gene correlation matrix from [Dataset 3 (DS3)](https://maayanlab.cloud/archs4/download.html)
+* Calculates the Gene-Disease prioritization score (GDPS) using the gene-gene correlation matrix from [Dataset 3 (DS3)](https://maayanlab.cloud/archs4/download.html)

+`HetIG-PreDiG.py`
+* Learns node embeddings using node2vec.
+* Train a logistic regression model to classify pairs of nodes into a link will/not form group.